zephyrproject-rtos/zephyr/doc/develop/application/index.rst

 ============================

-An application located within a :ref:`workspace <west-workspaces>`, but outside the Zephyr repository (and thus folder) itself, is referred to as a Zephyr workspace application.
-In the following example, ``app`` is a Zephyr workspace
+An application located within a :ref:`workspace <west-workspaces>`, but outside the zephyr repository itself, is referred to as a Zephyr workspace application.
-application:
+In the following example, ``app`` is a Zephyr workspace application:

 .. code-block:: none